monk-ee/DiskRobIOt/Readme.md

 but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

+    usage: DiskRobIOt.py [-h] [--blocksize BLOCKSIZE]

+                         [--fileiterations FILEITERATIONS]

+                         [--iterations ITERATIONS] [--path PATH]

+    A utility for testing disk io.

+    optional arguments:

+    -h, --help            show this help message and exit

+    --blocksize BLOCKSIZE

+                            The blocksize to write.
+Defaults to 64(k)

+    --fileiterations FILEITERATIONS

+                            The number of iterations of chunked writes.
+Defaults

+                            to 100

+    --iterations ITERATIONS

+                           The number of times to run the test.
+Defaults to 100

+    --path PATH               The path to run the test